UK's Starmer will meet with Trump as Europe's leaders worry about drifting US support for Ukraine

 WASHINGTON (AP) — British Prime Minister Keir Starmer will visit the White House on Thursday to try to convince President Donald Trump that a lasting peace in Ukraine will endure only if Kyiv and European leaders are at the table as negotiations move forward with Moscow.

-Starmer’s trip, coming a few days after French Prime Minister Emmanuel Macron’s own visit, reflects the mounting concern felt by much of Europe that Trump’s aggressive push to find an end to Russia’s war in Ukraine signals his willingness to concede too much to Russian President Vladimir Putin.
+Starmer’s trip, coming a few days after French President Emmanuel Macron’s own visit, reflects the mounting concern felt by much of Europe that Trump’s aggressive push to find an end to Russia’s war in Ukraine signals his willingness to concede too much to Russian President Vladimir Putin.

 “We’re going to do the best we can to make the best deal we can for both sides,” Trump said Wednesday as he held the first Cabinet meeting of his second term.
 “For Ukraine, we’re going to try very hard to make a good deal so that they can get as much (land) back as possible.”

-But the president’s rapprochement with Russia has unsettled America’s historic allies in Europe, who have found themselves on their heels with Trump returning to the White House with a determination to dramatically make over U.S. foreign policy to correspond with his “America First” world view.
+But the Republican president’s rapprochement with Russia has unsettled America’s historic allies in Europe.
+They have found themselves on their heels with Trump returning to the White House with a determination to dramatically make over U.S. foreign policy to correspond with his “America First” world view.

 The Trump administration held talks last week with Russia without Ukrainian or other European allies represented.
-And this week this U.S. refused to sign on to resolutions at the U.N. blaming Russia for the war.
+And this week, the U.S. refused to sign on to resolutions at the United Nations blaming Russia for the war, which began three years ago when Moscow invaded.
 The drifting White House view of Ukraine under Trump is leading to a tectonic shift in transatlantic relations.

-But the administration is pushing back on the notion that Trump is ignoring Europe or that Trump is too eager in his push for settlement talks with Putin.
+His administration is pushing back on the notion that Trump is ignoring Europe or is too eager in his push for settlement talks with Putin.

 “He hasn’t conceded anything to anyone,” Vice President JD Vance said.
 “He’s doing the job of a diplomat.”

-Trump’s meeting with Starmer comes a day before he is to meet with Ukrainian President Volodymyr Zelenskyy.
-In that meeting Friday, the two are expected to sign off on a contentious agreement that would give the U.S. access to Ukraine’s critical minerals, which are used in the aerospace, defense and nuclear industries.
-Zelenskyy had chafed at signing off on an agreement without specific security guarantees from the U.S.
+Trump’s meeting with Starmer comes a day before a White House meeting with Ukrainian President Volodymyr Zelenskyy.
+The two leaders are expected to sign off Friday on a contentious agreement that would give the U.S. access to Ukraine’s critical minerals, which are used in the aerospace, defense and nuclear industries.
+Zelenskyy had chafed at signing off on an agreement without specific security guarantees from Washington.

-But Trump, in announcing plans for the leaders to sign the agreement, was noncommittal about any coming American security guarantees.

-Indeed, if a truce can be reached, Starmer and Macron have agreed to dispatch troops for a potential peacekeeping mission to Ukraine to ensure that fighting between Ukraine and Russia doesn’t flare up again.
+If a truce can be reached, Starmer and Macron have agreed to send troops for a potential peacekeeping mission to Ukraine to ensure that fighting between Ukraine and Russia doesn’t flare up again.

+But White House officials are skeptical that Britain and France can assemble enough troops from across Europe, at least at this moment, to deploy a credible peacekeeping mission to Kyiv.

+It will likely take a “consensual peace settlement” between Russia and Ukraine before many nations would be willing to seriously providing such forces, according to senior Trump administration official who briefed reporters on the condition of anonymity under ground rules set by the White House.

+Trump is also looking at the moment as an opportunity to potentially reopen economic relations with Russia after three years of U.S.-led sanction efforts to punish Moscow for the invasion.

+“I think there’ll be plenty of of economic cooperation opportunities between the two countries,” Trump special envoy Steve Witkoff said in an appearance Thursday on Fox News.

-The British prime minister confirmed Wednesday that he will host a meeting of international leaders in the U.K. on Sunday, focused on Ukraine.
+Starmer is hosting a Sunday meeting in the United Kingdom of international leaders that will focus on Ukraine.
 Zelenskyy is expected to attend.

-Starmer also announced plans this week for the U.K. to bolster defense spending — an issue that should sit well with Trump, who has been critical that European allies are spending too little on defense.
+The prime minister also announced plans this week for the U.K. to bolster defense spending.
+That should sit well with Trump, who has been critical that European allies are spending too little on defense.

-The U.K. government will boost military spending to 2.5% of gross domestic product by 2027, years earlier than expected, and will aim to hit 3% by 2035.
+Starmer’s government will increase military spending to 2.5% of gross domestic product by 2027, years earlier than expected, and aim to reach 3% by 2035.

 Starmer is also keen to discuss “the opportunities that further technology and AI partnerships could deliver,” his office said, including ambitious but vague “shared moonshot missions across top technologies including quantum and AI, and a deeper partnership on space.”

-Note: This story has been corrected to reflect that Emmanuel Macron is the French president, not prime minister.